by Peter Holleran

 "No sooner had I passed through one spiritual crisis than another took its place.
 It was like being in the midst of a whirlwind...Sometimes I would open my mouth, and it would be as if my jaw reached from heaven to the underworld...An ordinary man couldn't have borne a quarter of that tremendous fervor; it would have burnt him up.
 I had no sleep at all for six long years....I got frightened and said to the Mother, "Mother, is this what happened to those who call on you?
 I surrendered myself to you, and you gave me this terrible disease."
 I used to shed tears - but then, suddenly, I'd be filled with ecstasy.
 I saw that my body didn't matter - it was of no importance, a mere trifle.
 Mother appeared to me and comforted me and freed me from fear."

-We offer another example of a version of this process which began after many years of practice by a Westerner, William Johnston, a Jesuit monk who studied Buddhism in Japan for years, as told in his autobiography, Mystical Awakening
+Another example of a version of this process, which began after many years of practice, is told in the autobiography, Mystical Awakening

 "One night, when I was in a deep sleep, something within, like a spring of water, came sizzling up inside of me.
 It seemed to come from my belly (I prefer the Japanese words hara or tanden) to the surface of my consciousness and I woke in fear and trembling.
 What had happened to me?
 This swish!
 And I could not go back to sleep.
 I lay awake for the rest of the night...On reflection I saw that I had felt something of this inner energy for quite a while, but I was able to repress it in my waking hours.
 When I was fast asleep it could uninhibitedly come to the surface.
 But what was it?
 And why was I filled with anxiety?...[A] Jesuit who I met in Ireland saw it as something very valuable.
 "Throw away your sleeping pills and even your rosary," he said, "and attend to this inner fire."